History of the Collingwood Football Club: 1999: A low point

-One loss followed another, as the team plummeted to an all new low, losing the final six matches of the year.
+One loss followed another as the team plummeted to an all-new low, losing the final six matches of the year.

-The true bottoming out of the football club occurred after what was dubbed an insipid performance against oldest and most hated rival Carlton in round 21 at the MCG.
+The true bottoming out of the football club occurred after what was dubbed an insipid performance against the oldest and most hated rival, Carlton, in round 21 at the MCG.
 Scoring a dismal 8.15 for the match, it is remembered by many as the very day the Collingwood Football Club's nose dive from premiers in 1990 to easybeats was completed.
 Players struggled for direction as their opponents blew them out of the water.

 But as they say, the darkest hour is before dawn, and so it proved for Collingwood.
-The match paved the way for Eddie McGuire, then a media personality with Channel 9 and Triple M, to open his doors to the idea of presidency, a position he was elected to after the season concluded, and one in which he remains in today, presiding over the reformation of the Collingwood Football Club.
+The match paved the way for Eddie McGuire, then a media personality with Channel 9 and Triple M, to open his doors to the idea of the presidency, a position he was elected to after the season concluded and one which he held until 2021, presiding over the reformation of the Collingwood Football Club.
 In one of the few bright moments of the year, Buckley finished second in the Brownlow Medal to Saint Robert Harvey on 24 votes, winning his third Copeland Trophy and relieving Brown of the captaincy.

 Although the side may have finished 16th and collected only its second wooden spoon in season 1999, things were changing around Victoria Park, including the ground itself.
-It now hosted its final two home and away matches (losses to West Coast in round three and Brisbane in round 22), whilst seeing the end of Shaw as coach, Brown as captain and the introduction at season's end of some likely lads in Josh Fraser, Rhyce Shaw and Ben Johnson, as well as current coach Mick Malthouse.
+It now hosted its final two home and away matches (losses to West Coast in round three and Brisbane in round 22) while seeing the end of Shaw as coach, Brown as captain and the introduction at the season's end of some likely lads in Josh Fraser, Rhyce Shaw and Ben Johnson, as well as current coach Mick Malthouse.